A practical guide to smarter task management

 Integrating subtasks

-Back in 1911, Frederick Taylor published his groundbreaking work on Scientific Management, where he systematically described the process of breaking down work into smaller tasks and optimizing their execution.
+In 1911, Frederick Taylor published his work on Scientific Management, in which he systematically described the process of decomposing work into smaller tasks and optimizing their execution.
 This is considered one of the foundational principles of modern task and project management.

 Related articles:

-Curious how music affects focus?
-Explore The impact of music on productivity: Insights from science.
+To understand how music affects focus and concentration during structured work, read The impact of music on productivity: Insights from science.

-Need better project visibility?
-Learn What is a gantt chart?
+For better project timeline visibility, read What is a Gantt chart?
 A guide to visualizing and managing project timelines.

 Conclusion